The History of Christmas Trees

 There's no mention of a Christmas Tree in 'A Christmas Carol' by Charles Dickens, which was published in 1843.

 They became very popular throughout the country from the mid 1840s, when reports of 'the Royal tree' were printed in newspapers.
 In 1848, a drawing of "The Queen's Christmas tree at Windsor Castle" was published in the Illustrated London News.
-It showed Queen Victoria, her German Husband Prince Albert and their young children around a tree which was set-up on a table.
+It showed Queen Victoria, her German Husband Prince Albert and their young children around a tree which was set-up on a table with toys beneath the tree.
 The drawing was republished in Godey's Lady's Book, Philadelphia in December 1850 (but they removed the Queen's crown and Prince Albert's moustache to make it look 'American'!).

 The publication of the drawing helped Christmas Trees become popular in the UK and USA.
 The custom of Christmas Trees had been taken to the USA by settlers from Germany and other European countries.
 However, they were seen as a rather strange decoration until the publication of the drawing of the British Royal family's Christmas Tree!